-Google has recently discontinued their standard Google Drive desktop app and replaced it with not just one, but two new applications.
-Confused yet?
-You just wait!
+Google has recently discontinued their standard Google Drive desktop app and replaced it with two new applications Backup and Sync, and Drive File Stream.

-Each computer that you backup with Backup and Sync has it’s own named folder in Google Drive on the web, found in the Computers section, which is separate from the My Drive section where all your Google Drive files are normally stored.
+Each computer that you back up with Backup and Sync has its own named folder in Google Drive on the web, found in the Computers section, which is separate from the My Drive section where all your Google Drive files are normally stored.

-As long as you are connected to the internet you’ll be able to open and edit your Google Drive files right from your desktop.
+As long as you are connected to the Internet, you’ll be able to open and edit your Google Drive files right from your desktop.
 You are essentially streaming files, like you would stream video on YouTube or Netflix.

-You can also choose to keep certain files or folders offline for editing while you are not connected to the internet.
+You can also choose to keep certain files or folders offline for editing while you are not connected to the Internet.
 The next time you connect, those changes will be synced to Google Drive on the web, and your work will be saved there.

 Which should I use?